How did coffee arrive in Spain?

 La Fontana, like other cafés that opened later in Madrid, such as the Café de San Sebastián or the Café de Lorenzini, in Barcelona or in Cadiz, where the most progressive ideology of the whole country reigned, were spaces where the intellectuals of the time met to discuss the most current issues.
 In fact, the discussions generated tensions among the authorities and for this reason one of the Gippini brothers was prosecuted, who defended himself for having allowed people who did not have the proper permission to speak and address the customers in his cafeteria.

-Although coffee shops were not a private space, women were also banned from entering: although not explicitly, the male domination of public spaces meant that coffee shops were men's spaces and the presence of women there was only considered prostitution.
+Although coffee shops were not a private space, women were also barred from entering: although not explicitly, the male domination of public spaces meant that coffee shops were men's spaces and the presence of women there was only considered prostitution.
 "Many cafés were run by couples: the woman worked in front of the public and the man prepared the drinks in the kitchen.
 Few women would set foot in a café for fear of being mistaken for prostitutes given the public nature of the place and the fact that alcohol was sold.
 If women were served coffee, they would most likely be taken to their carriage to drink it in their privacy," Morris explains.

 And how was the first coffee in Spain drunk?
 Until the middle of the twentieth century, coffee was made in a pot: water was boiled, ground coffee beans were poured in and the drink was strained through a gauze or fine cloth.
 That is to say, in a way, a filter coffee was drunk, and this was the case until the Italian coffee pot was introduced after the Second World War.